 – Amy Cohen, Director Total Rewards, Noodles & Company

 That’s what led them to Even.
 As Amy Cohen, Director Total Rewards put it: “As soon as I heard about on-demand pay, I thought it would become the future of payroll.
 But I wanted to find a partner that could do more.
 We didn’t want a band-aid solution, so Even’s holistic approach really stood out to us.”
-It’s been a full year since Noodles & Company rolled out Even’s responsible on-demand pay platform to its workforce, and we’re proud to share the initial results of our work together.
+It’s been a full year since Noodles & Company rolled out Even’s employer-sponsored on-demand pay platform to its workforce, and we’re proud to share the initial results of our work together.

 A benefit is only beneficial if employees understand it and use it, so a tool for financial wellness can’t drive better outcomes without employee engagement.
 This is especially true when it comes to a financial service, since it not only deals with sensitive and perhaps stressful subject matter, but requires access to personal banking information.
 It’s critical that employees actually opt in.
 The good news: Noodles & Company team members have not only opted in to use Even en masse, but continue to use the platform.